-Associate Professor and Leader of the Memory Lab
+Associate Professor in Psychology at Heriot-Watt University and Leader of the Memory Lab

 I was awarded the 2016 Elizabeth Warrington Prize from the British Neuropsychological Society for distinguished research in neuropsychology.